Kivori/ubiquitous-goggles/README.md

-## Part 2: PSSuspend.exe
+## Part 2: PSSuspend

-1. Download `PSSuspend.exe` (32-bit) or `PSSuspend64.exe` (64-bit) from this repository.
+1. Download `pssuspend.exe` (32-bit) or `pssuspend64.exe` (64-bit) from this repository.
 Alternatively you can get the same file directly from Microsoft if you would feel more comfortable:
-	1. Go to the [PSSuspend Microsoft page](https://docs.microsoft.com/en-us/sysinternals/downloads/pssuspend) and click on **Download PSTools** near the top of the page.
+	1. Go to the [pssuspend Microsoft page](https://docs.microsoft.com/en-us/sysinternals/downloads/pssuspend) and click on **Download PSTools** near the top of the page.
 	2. Save the zip file wherever you please.
-	3. Extract `PSSuspend.exe` (32-bit) or `PSSuspend64.exe` (64-bit) from the zip file.
+	3. Extract `pssuspend.exe` (32-bit) or `pssuspend64.exe` (64-bit) from the zip file.
-2. Copy the appropriate `PSSuspend` file to `C:\Windows\System32`.
+2. Copy the appropriate `pssuspend` file to `C:\Windows\System32`.
 Windows will likely ask you for permission to do this, go ahead and click **Continue**.